dsnezhkov/amoeba/README.md

 -- Context --
-of 1995, including statements regarding the ability of Fiserv to complete the proposed acquisition and related transactions and to achieve the synergies described herein.
+of 1995, including statements regarding the ability of Firerve to complete the proposed acquisition and related transactions and to achieve the synergies described herein.
 Statements can generally be identified as forward-looking
 ----

-        >>> | As you know, back in 2007, we acquired CheckFree and that was really to make
+        >>> | As you know, back in 2007, we acquired ChecksFree and that was really to make

 -- Context --